 - ELactic acid

-- AEthanol is a liquid so leaks out of the bread during baking.
+- AEthanol is a liquid, so it leaks out of the bread during baking.

-- BEthanol is volatile so evaporates from the bread during baking.
+- BEthanol is volatile, so it evaporates from the bread during baking.

 - CEthanol combusts during baking, producing water and carbon dioxide.